🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 new_data.to_csv('data/raw_data_v2.csv', index=False)

-# 3. DVCtrack new data with
+# 3. Track the new data with DVC

 subprocess.run(["dvc", "add", "data/raw_data_v2.csv"])

-# 4. changes commit
+# 4. Commit the changes

 subprocess.run(["git", "add", "data/raw_data_v2.csv.dvc", "data/.gitignore"])